iifl-logo

 Global Pharma market

-Unichem now part of the Ipca Group has a wide-ranging product portfolio, and in-house state of the art R&D facility, with decades of experience and understanding of the global markets, should enable it to capture this expected growth to enhance its market leadership.
+Unichem, now being part of the Ipca Group and having a wide range of product portfolio and state-of-the-art R&D facility, with decades of experience and understanding of the global markets, is well positioned to serve this opportunity which will help further to consolidate our position in the market.

 Generics & Generic Formulation